IkeguchiLab/3D-RISM-AI/README.md

 Output is regression.pdf displaying predictions of binding free energies.

-The model and descriptor can be seleted using options.
+You can use other models and descriptors using options.

 ```
 usage: 3D-RISM-AI.py [-h] [--model {XGBR,RFR,SVR,RR}]